-- 7.1 The proposed parking would be to the rear of the site, accessed from the existing access point from East Street along the side elevation of Acacia House; this access is 2.8m in width and is considered acceptable as this access was previously used when the building was used as Council offices. - 7.2 The Parking Standards: Design and Good Practice Supplementary Planning Document adopted December 2010 requires for flats 1 vehicle space per dwelling (with two vehicle spaces for two-bedroomed flats) and one secure covered cycle space per dwelling.
-For visitor/unallocated parking there is a requirement for 0.25 spaces per dwelling (rounded up to the nearest whole number), 1 powered two wheeler (PTW) space per 8 dwellings for visitors, 2 powered two wheeler spaces and 3 disabled bays.
-The parking standards document also states that 'reductions of the vehicle standard may be considered if there is development within an urban area (including town centre locations) that has good links to sustainable transport'. - 7.3 The plans submitted propose nine vehicle spaces providing one space per flat, six of the proposed spaces would be to the preferred bay size of 2.9m x 5.5m.
-The further three spaces would be smaller in size and would be 2.4m x 5.5m, Essex County Council Highways has raised no objection regarding this. - 7.4 Whilst no disabled bays are proposed, the design and access statement states that at least one space could be enlarged in size to 3.3m x 4.8m and the submitted plan shows this to be P-06.
-The proposed layout also shows 6m to the rear of all parking bays, which is necessary in order to provide a turning facility within the site.
-It should also be noted that a cycle store can be seen to the southern side of the site bordering the communal garden and would have a minimum of 9 cycle spaces, which complies with standards.
+- 4.13 The proposed parking would be to the rear of the site, accessed from the existing access point from East Street along the side elevation of Acacia House; this access is 2.8m in width and is considered acceptable as this access was previously used when the building was used as Council offices. - 4.14 The Parking Standards: Design and Good Practice Supplementary Planning Document adopted December 2010 requires for flats, 1 vehicle space per dwelling (with two vehicle spaces for two bedroomed flats) and one secure covered cycle space per dwelling.
+For visitor/unallocated parking there is a requirement for 0.25 spaces per dwelling (rounded up to nearest whole number), 1 powered two wheeler (PTW) space cycle space per 8 dwellings for visitors, 2 powered two wheeler spaces and 3 disabled bays.
+The parking standards document also states that 'reductions of the vehicle standard may be considered if there is development within an urban area (including town centre locations) that has good links to sustainable transport'.

-- 7.5 As previously mentioned, the site is within a sustainable town centre location whereby the occupiers of the flats would have access to good transport links; there are frequent bus services and a train station.
-There is a shortfall in the number of parking spaces as no visitor spaces are proposed nor any further disabled bays.
-Nevertheless, given the site's central location offering opportunities for on-street parking and the proximity of Back Lane car park, the numbers of parking spaces can be justified and County Highways has raised no concerns with regard to parking, nor with regard to three of the spaces not meeting the preferred bay size. - 7.6 The car park for the building is existing and it is not considered to result in an unacceptable relationship with neighbouring properties; it should be noted that Quys Lane bordering the site is also used sporadically for vehicle access and provides a separation between the boundary of Acacia House and No. 4 East Street.
+- 4.15 The plans submitted propose nine vehicle spaces providing one space per flat, all of which are to the preferred bay size of 2.9m x 5.5m.
+Whilst no disabled bays are proposed the design and access statement states that at least one space could be enlarged in size to 3.3m x 4.8m and the submitted plan shows this to be P-06.
+The proposed layout also shows 6m to the rear of all parking bays which is necessary in order to provide a turning facility within the site.
+It should also be noted that a cycle store can also be seen to the eastern side of the site bordering the communal garden and would have 9 cycle spaces, which complies with standards. - 4.16 As previously mentioned, the site is within a sustainable town centre location whereby the occupiers of the flats would have access to good transport links; there are frequent bus services and a train station.
+There is a shortfall in the number of parking spaces as no visitor spaces are proposed, nor any further disabled bays.
+Nevertheless, given the site's central location offering opportunities for on-street parking and the proximity of Back Lane car park, the numbers of parking spaces can be justified and Highways has raised no concerns with regard to parking. - 4.17 The car park for the building is existing and it is not considered to result in an unacceptable relationship with neighbouring properties; it should be noted that Quys Lane bordering the site is also used sporadically for vehicle access and provides a separation between the boundary of Acacia House and No. 4 East Street.